yrp604/rappel/README.md

 # rappel

 Rappel is a pretty janky assembly REPL.
 It works by creating a shell ELF, starting it under ptrace, then continiously rewriting/running the `.text` section, while showing the register states.
-It's maybe half done right now, and supports Linux x86, amd64, and armv7 (no thumb) at the moment.
+It's maybe half done right now, and supports Linux x86, amd64, armv7 (no thumb), and armv8 at the moment.

 ## Install

-The only dependencies are libedit an assembler (nasm on x86/amd64, as on ARM) , which on debian can be installed with the `libedit-dev` and `nasm`/`binutils` packages.
+The only dependencies are `libedit` and an assembler (`nasm` on x86/amd64, `as` on ARM) , which on debian can be installed with the `libedit-dev` and `nasm`/`binutils` packages.
 Please note, as `rappel` require the ability to write to executable memory via `ptrace`, the program is broken under `PAX_MPROTECT` on grsec kernels (see [#2](https://github.com/yrp604/rappel/issues/2)).

 ```
 $ CC=clang make